• Home

 Key Takeaways

-• Cash-based accounting records the revenues and expenses when the fund related to the transactions is actually dispensed or received.
+Cash-based accounting records the revenues and costs when the fund related to the transactions is dispensed or received.

-• The accrual method is the more preferable method by the bigger companies, particularly the ones that conduct public trade.
-This is because it helps in smoothing out the earnings over time.
+The accrual method is preferred by more prominent companies, particularly those that conduct public trade.
+This is because it helps smooth out the earnings as time passes.

-• Smaller businesses or sole proprietors are the main users of the cash basis method.
+Smaller businesses or sole proprietors are the primary users of the cash method.

 What Is Accrual Accounting?

-Under this process of accounting, the revenue accounts with the earnings.
+Under this process of accounting, the entire revenue is mainly accounted for by the earnings.
 Unlike the cash accounting method, the accrual method keeps track of the revenue when a service or product reaches a customer with the expectation that they will pay money in the future.

 In simple terms, accrual accounting accounts for the money before the business actually receives it.
 Likewise, the expenses for the goods or services are recorded before any of the cash is paid out for them.